rayproengineering/rayproengineering.github.io/_projects/non_lin_missile.md

 related_publications: false
 ---

-This project involved the solving of classical missile control problem with the non-linear control technique known as feedback linearization.
-This included accurate aproximation of the missile dynamics and deriving the control stragety that produced desirable missile trajectories.
+This project involved the solving of a classical missile control problem with the non-linear control technique known as feedback linearization.
+This included accurate approximation of missile dynamics and deriving control stragety that produced desirable missile trajectories.

 ---